As above, The cosine function repeats a repeated pattern (Every cycle).

 Period means "Time required for one cycle."
 Therefore, a period is a unit of time(second).

+Then, what is the relation between period and other parameters?
 Before that, Periodic means x(t+T) = x(t), T is period, which is smallest positive number, satisfing that equation.

 Return to EQ.①, that equation is periodic (∵The signal has cycle and periodic)

-Therefore, EQ.① has to satisfy Acos(2π*f_0*t+Φ+2π) = Acos(w_0*t+Φ) // because cycle is 2π
+Therefore, EQ.① has to satisfy Acos(2π*f_0*t+Φ+2π) = Acos(w_0*t+Φ)// because cycle is 2π

 In terms of parameters, we can obtain another equation like that: 2π*f_0*(t+T)+Φ = w_0*t+Φ ...EQ.②